Jose-M12/cloudops-Orchestrator/docs/lesson/CloudOps_Orchestrator_Lesson.md

 Think of a restaurant.
 The **Waiter** is the API server.
 You (the customer) give your order to the waiter.
 The waiter doesn't go and cook the food themselves.
 They write it down, put it on a ticket, and give it to the **Kitchen** (the Worker).
 The waiter then immediately comes back to you to see if you need anything else.
 The kitchen works on your order in the background, and the waiter brings you the food when it's ready.

 This is exactly how our system works.
 The API server (waiter) takes the request and puts it in a queue (the ticket).
-The Worker (kitchen) picks up the request from the queue and executes it.
+The Worker (kitchen) picks up the a request from the queue and executes it.

 ### 3. The Main Components